goodylove/Tone-Coach-Agent/README.md

 **Example:**

 > **User Message:**
-> “I already told you to fix that yesterday.”
+> “/check I already told you to fix that yesterday.”
 >
 > **Tone:** Confrontational
 > **Feedback:** The message sounds accusatory and may make the receiver defensive.